zcash/zips/historical/calgary.md

 Calgary is a reimplementation of Zerocash in Bitcoin meant to address a number of shortcomings and design flaws in the original academic implementation.
 This gives us an opportunity to rework the implementation from scratch, setting out rigorous guidelines for how we interact with upstream code.

 ### Bridging implementation gaps
 The original implementation carried Protect and Pour operations through the transaction inputs.
 This required a number of hacks.
 Transaction inputs that carried Pours, for example, had no actual `CTxOut` to spend, so a dummy "always_spendable" transaction was created.
-The scripting system (opcodes in particular) had to be changed to store the zerocash operation metadata.
+The scripting system (opcodes in particular) had to be changed to store the Zerocash operation metadata.
 Changes to support things like intermediate Pours or input value to the circuit had unclear interactions with the transaction system.

 The obvious advantage of the original implementation was avoiding structural changes to `CTransaction`.
 However, these are necessary, not least because versioning semantics must be laid out in a sensible way.